 Resilio Connect Agents are capable of syncing Standard and Special NTFS permissions as well as POSIX.1 permissions.
 This feature requires a special license with this option included.

 Syncing NTFS permissions

 There are two modes, configurable in job profile:

-1. By DACL: will synchronize user’s SID and permissions even if such user is not known to target system.
+1. Don't sync Owner: will synchronize user’s SID and permissions even if such user is not known to target system.
 Once target OS knows such a user, it’ll resolve SID to proper username.
 Connect agent must run as Local System to be able to sync permissions.

 2. Sync full ACL: same as above but also includes file/folder owner.
 Computers need to be in the same domain for the new owner to be applied, and Connect agent must run as domain Admin user.
 If the target system does not know this user, owner will be the user who runs Agent here.

 NTFS permissions are preserved on non-NTFS filesystems and will be only applied when file again gets to NTFS FS.

 Local admin requiredThe user account running Agent must be local administrator or Local System to be able synchronizing permissions